citomni/installer/README.md

 - **Official scaffold lifecycle tool for CitOmni** with explicit ownership of scaffold discovery, rendering, planning, status, repair, sync, and state.
 - **Composer-native model** where scaffold files come from the currently installed package versions, not from live GitHub fetches or mutable remote templates.
 - **Neutral app skeleton support** so `citomni/app-skeleton` can remain a thin application container instead of a pile of mode-specific runtime files.
-- **Conservative write behavior** with no blind overwrites, `.new` files for blocked upstream updates, and backups before forced replacement.
+- **Conservative write behavior** with no blind overwrites, `.new` files for blocked upstream updates, confirmation before plain forced replacement, and backups before overwriting existing files.
 - **Stateful managed-file sync** using both raw stub checksums and rendered-file checksums to separate upstream scaffold drift from local changes.
 - **Bootstrap-independent CLI** through `vendor/bin/citomni-installer`, without requiring `citomni/cli`, `citomni/http`, or a running CitOmni application.
-- **Stable JSON output** for DevKit, CI, deploy hooks, and other tooling that needs machine-readable scaffold status.
+- **Stable JSON output** for project tooling, CI, deploy hooks, and other automation that needs machine-readable scaffold status.

 ---